KJKK: HD2

 KJKK's secondary HD Radio channel was initially launched as "My HD" in 2004.
-In early 2008, it carried Las Vegas-related jazz standards sound under the branding "The Sound of The Strip."
+In early 2008, it carried Las Vegas-related jazz standards sound under the branding "The Sound of The Strip".

-In May 2018, "The Sound of the Strip" was replaced by urban contemporary-formatted "V100.3 HD2" with the tagline "DFW's New Hip-Hop and R&B." It is similar to the "Adult Mix V-100.3" format previously heard on the main 100.3 frequency from 1998 to 1999.
+In May 2018, "The Sound of the Strip" was replaced by urban contemporary-formatted "V100.3 HD2" with the tagline "DFW's New Hip-Hop and R&B".
+It was similar to the "Adult Mix V-100.3" format previously heard on the main 100.3 frequency from 1998 to 1999.

-As of October 2021, KJKK-HD2 switched to a classic country format previously heard on the HD3 signal.
-It also carries news breaks from the co-owned Texas State Network during the day.
+In October 2021, KJKK-HD2 switched to a classic country format previously heard on the HD3 signal.
+It also carried news breaks from the co-owned Texas State Network during the day.

+On February 27, 2023, the classic country format on the HD2 subchannel was replaced by a simulcast of KRLD-AM's news format.
+The same goes for KSPF's HD2 subchannel.

 HD3

 KJKK's HD3 signal was launched in late 2010 to broadcast a diverse indie/alternative format known as The Indie-Verse.
 It was previously heard on KRLD-FM 105.3 HD2.
 For a time the HD3 station carried the all-news and talk programming heard on sister station AM 1080 KRLD.

 On June 1, 2016, KJKK-HD3 began broadcasting a classic country format.

-As of mid-October 2021, KJKK-HD3 switched to a sports betting format under the moniker "The Bet Dallas" as part of Audacy's BetQL Radio Network.
+As of mid-October 2021, KJKK-HD3 switched to a sports betting format under the moniker "The Bet Dallas" as part of Audacy's BetQL Network (now BetMGM Network).